ds-tutorials/openrefine-tutorial/index.md

 The examples in this tutorial will use a snapshot of this data downloaded on December 12, 2024.
 [You can download the example data here.](data/MissingMigrants-Global-2024-12-11T23_02_47+0800.xlsx)

-If you want to work with the most recent iteration of this data, go to [https://data.humdata.org/dataset/migrant-deaths-by-month](https://data.humdata.org/dataset/migrant-deaths-by-month).
-Scroll down and download the Migrant Deaths by month excel file.
+If you want to work with the most recent iteration of this data, go to [https://missingmigrants.iom.int/downloads](https://missingmigrants.iom.int/downloads).
+Scroll down and download the file that corresponds with the current year.

 Open up the data to see what is in it. **What stands out to you that needs to be cleaned?**